ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

 [Sentinel-1 IW SLC](https://sentiwiki.copernicus.eu/web/s1-products "Sentinel-1 Products" ){target=_blank}
 products are supported as input.

-Any jobs submitted where the Sentinel-1 burst is from an EW SLC or South of -60° latitude will return an error.
+Any job submitted where the Sentinel-1 burst is from an EW SLC or located south of -60° latitude will return an error.

 ## Product Packaging